 As a part of the historic U.S. land-grant system of public higher education, South Dakota State University (“SDSU” or “University”) stands as a beacon of opportunity.
-Grounded in our nation’s democratic principles of equality, SDSU is committed to provide access to higher education, to champion and create knowledge and understanding, and to continuously expand the University’s reach and opportunities.
+Grounded in our nation’s democratic principles of equality, SDSU is committed to providing access to higher education, championing and creating knowledge and understanding and continuously expanding the University’s reach and opportunities.
 It is the University’s responsibility to foster an educated society, which will result in a strong democracy with a prosperous economy.

 South Dakota currently has one of the lowest unemployment rates in the nation and, in general, has a very healthy economy.
 However, the people living in the nine Indian reservations within the state have the highest unemployment rate in the nation, reaching more than 80 percent in certain areas.
 Many of those same people are among the poorest in the nation.
 SDSU has a responsibility to provide educational opportunities for this underserved population, as it does for all people.
 A recent Lumina Foundation report on the percentage of people in South Dakota who have completed post-secondary education also provides evidence of an internal dichotomy in South Dakota.
 Based on 2014 data, the most recent available, 43.1% of South Dakotans ages 25-64 had achieved an associate degree or higher, compared to 20% of the American Indian population.

 The University continues to identify opportunities, particularly in the areas of outreach and support, for those in South Dakota who face the greatest economic challenges and who can benefit the most from the educational, research and outreach opportunities SDSU offers.